ThallesTeodoro/LaravelRepositories/README.md

 function count() : int;
 ```

-If you need to create another methods for your repository, fist register the method on Interface, after implements the method on Repository.
+If you need to create another methods for your repository, fist register the method on the Interface, after implementing the method on Repository.

 - Interface.